JanAdell/Chime_Fodie_S_Final_Delivery/README.md

 * Move the character with the WASD Keys
 * Move the camera with your mouse
 * Pickup chimes with E
+* Quit the game at any point with ESC

 # Credits
 * Wind chimes model made by Wyatt_wang